AI Jobs in Canada

 Find top AI jobs in Canada across machine learning, generative AI, and data roles.
 All opportunities are curated and updated hourly from companies hiring nationwide.

-Check out 316 new AI opportunities posted on The Homebase
+Check out 316 new AI opportunities posted on AI Chopping Block

 New